 February 13, 2014

-I once had a great desire to be a pilot.
-Between the ages of 7 and 10 I often road my Huffy 24” to the Portland International Airport to watch airplanes approach from the southeast and touch down on the 28L runway.
+I think I still have a desire to be a pilot.
+Between the ages of 7 and 10, I road my Huffy bike to the Portland International Airport to watch airplanes approach from the southeast and touch down on the 28L runway.
 Passengers who sat on the right side of the cabin facing north, in seats D, E, & F, would have the privilege of viewing Mt.
 Hood during the flight’s mid-descent into PDX.

 Both 6th generation GM models took a much needed turn in body styles by going to a 2nd generation W-body platform.

 In theory, the front bottom bumper of the 6th generation Grand Prix was designed to divert oncoming air beneath the vehicle at high speeds; pushing the air out toward the back and sides so that the front of the car would hug the road.
 This of course was an advantage for its front wheel drive feature.
 And I say theory because its categorized as a ‘grocery getter’.

 Whereas you have the ZL1 Camaro 14 years later with that similar, ostensibly aggressive feature on its front grill.

 The Camaro and Grand Prix’s ride k-9 like, American Bully, Terrier low style driving.
 Both back quarter-panels widening around the rear wheels complement Grand Prix’s ‘Mark of Beasts’; extending to support its “W” body “hugging ground” feature (we’ll call it).

 I’d be upset settling for the SE Grand Prix because it doesn’t support this feature.
 And the downside of the Grand Prix GT and Supercharged GTP trim is that they share similar interiors of the less sporty SE models.
 Also, resembling the other less sporty competitor vehicles in the Daimler-Chrysler family; Dodge Stratus to be exact.